adixsharma/JavaTankGame/README.md

 ## Purpose of jar Folder
 The jar folder will be used to store the built jar of your term-project.

-`NO SOURCE CODE SHOULD BE IN THIS FOLDER.
-DOING SO WILL CAUSE POINTS TO BE DEDUCTED`

-`THIS FOLDER CAN NOT BE DELETED OR MOVED`

 ## Steps to Run the JAR File